 The suction power was reported to be lacking by some reviewers.

 Affordably priced and packed with features, including ample onboard accessories and an easy-to-clean filter.
 Delivers decent suction on all types of floor surfaces and is lightweight (10 lbs) for an upright model.
 Dirt cup is easy to remove and clean.

 Quite loud.
 Head is on the bulky side and won't fit into some tight spaces.
 Rare reports of faulty models.

 An inexpensive, updated stick model with a removable handle that enables you to use it as a handheld vac.
 Great for hard floors.
 Weighs only 4 lbs.
 Comes with a crevice tool.

-Won't tackle large messes; doesn't work well on high-pile carpet.
+Won't tackle large messes; doesn't work well on high-pile carpets.
 Swivel head is convenient when it works, but it tends to jam.

 Maneuvers easily with its swivel steering and telescopic wand for increased reach.
 Comes with 3 settings for various floor needs.
-Has an integrated crevice, washable filter, and automatic cord rewind.
+Has an integrated crevice tool, washable filter, and automatic cord rewind.

 Some had issues with suction over time, particularly with carpeted areas.

 Can be used on all floor types.
 Comes with a few accessories that are conveniently stored on the vacuum.
 Vacuum head measures out to be 10.5 inches, reducing the amount of passes on surface areas.
 Handle detaches for cleaning areas that are harder to access.